MaterializeInc/materialize/doc/developer/design/20230602_default_privilees.md

 - `id text` (maybe `uint4`): The id of the default privilege.
 - `role_id text`: The id of the role this default privilege applies to.
 A special ID will be reserved for all roles.
-- `schema_id text`: The id of the schema this default privilege applies to or NULL if it applies to all objects.
+- `schema_id text`: The id of the schema this default privilege applies to or NULL.
+- `database_id text`: The id of the database this default privilege applies to or NULL.
 - `object_type char`: Type of object this default privilege applies to.
 - `privileges mz_aclitem[]`: The default privileges to apply.

+If both `schema_id` and `database_id` are NULL, then the default privilege applies to all objects of a certain type in all databases and schemas.

 `object_type` can be one of the following characters: